wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

     (2) No change of name shall affect any right or obligation of the trade union or of any member thereof, and any pending legal proceedings may be continued by or against the trustees of the trade union or any other officer who may sue or be sued on behalf of such trade union notwithstanding its new name.

-    Compare: 1878 No 8 s 23; Trade Union Act Amendment Act 1876, s 11 (UK)
+    Compare: 1878 No 8 s 23; Trade Union Act Amendment Act 1876 s 11 (UK)

 ##### 24 Amalgamation

 *   Any 2 or more trade unions may, with the consent of not less than two-thirds of the members of each or every such trade union, become amalgamated together as one trade union, with or without any dissolution or division of the funds of such trade unions, or either or any of them; but no amalgamation shall prejudice any right of a creditor of any union party thereto.

-    Compare: 1878 No 8 s 24; Trade Union Act Amendment Act 1876, s 12 (UK)
+    Compare: 1878 No 8 s 24; Trade Union Act Amendment Act 1876 s 12 (UK)

 ##### 25 Registration of changes and amalgamations

 *   Notice in writing of every change of name or amalgamation, signed, in the case of a change of name, by 7 members, and countersigned by the secretary of the trade union changing its name, and accompanied by a declaration by such secretary that the provisions of this Act in respect of changes of names have been complied with, and in the case of an amalgamation signed by 7 members, and countersigned by the secretary of each or every union party thereto, and accompanied by a declaration by each or every such secretary that the provisions of this Act in respect of amalgamations have been complied with, shall be sent to the Registrar and registered in his office, and until such change of name or amalgamation is so registered the same shall not take effect.

-    Compare: 1878 No 8 s 25; Trade Union Act Amendment Act 1876, s 13 (UK)
+    Compare: 1878 No 8 s 25; Trade Union Act Amendment Act 1876 s 13 (UK)

 ##### 26 Dissolution

 *   The rules of every trade union shall provide for the manner of dissolving the same, and notice of every dissolution of a trade union under the hand of the secretary and 7 members of the same shall be sent within 14 days thereafter to the Registrar.

-    Compare: 1878 No 8 s 26; Trade Union Act Amendment Act 1876, s 14 (UK)
+    Compare: 1878 No 8 s 26; Trade Union Act Amendment Act 1876 s 14 (UK)

 ##### 27 Failure to give notice

-*   A trade union which fails to give any notice or send any document which it is required by this Act to give or send, and every officer or other person bound by the rules thereof to give or send the same, or if there is no such officer, then every member of the committee of management of the union, unless proved to have been ignorant of or to have attempted to prevent the omission to give or send the same, is liable to a fine not exceeding $10 and not less than $2, recoverable at the suit of the Registrar or of any person aggrieved, and to an additional fine of the like amount for each week during which the omission continues.
+*   A trade union which fails to give any notice or send any document which it is required by this Act to give or send, and every officer or other person bound by the rules thereof to give or send the same, or if there is no such officer, then every member of the committee of management of the union, unless proved to have been ignorant of or to have attempted to prevent the omission to give or send the same, is liable to a fine not exceeding 5 pounds and not less than 1 pound, recoverable at the suit of the Registrar or of any person aggrieved, and to an additional fine of the like amount for each week during which the omission continues.

-    Compare: 1878 No 8 s 27; Trade Union Act Amendment Act 1876, s 15 (UK)
+    Compare: 1878 No 8 s 27; Trade Union Act Amendment Act 1876 s 15 (UK)

 ##### 28 Annual returns

-*   (1) A general statement of the receipts, funds, effects, and expenditure of every trade union registered under this Act shall be transmitted to the Registrar before the 1st day of June in every year, and shall show fully the assets and liabilities at the date, and the receipts and expenditure of the trade union during the year preceding the date, to which it is made out.
+*   (1) A general statement of the receipts, funds, effects, and expenditure of every trade union registered under this Act shall be transmitted to the Registrar before 1 June in every year, and shall show fully the assets and liabilities at the date, and the receipts and expenditure of the trade union during the year preceding the date, to which it is made out.

     (2) Such statement shall show separately the expenditure in respect of the several objects of the trade union, and shall be prepared and made out up to such date, in such form, and shall comprise such particulars as the Registrar from time to time requires.